sesamecare/multi-source-pager/README.md

 And then just a list of data sources to use for the fetch.

-You can convert a DataSource to a DataGenerator using the queuedDataSource function, which also allows you to specify a filter to be applied after the results are fetched.
+You can convert a DataSource to a DataGenerator using the asDataGenerator function, which also allows you to specify a filter to be applied after the results are fetched.

 **THERE ARE BUGS** - not because I know what they are but because this is hard and has not been battle tested nearly enough.